As Trump Proposes Tax Cuts, Kansas Deals With Aftermath Of Experiment

 When Brownback was elected in 2010, Kansas, like many other states, was still struggling to rebound after the Great Recession.

-"Well Kansas for years had been thought of as being somewhat behind other states in the region in terms of growth," says Kenneth Kriz, a professor of public finance at Wichita State University.
+"Well, Kansas for years had been thought of as being somewhat behind other states in the region in terms of growth," says Kenneth Kriz, a professor of public finance at Wichita State University.
 "There was a push starting really with the first years of the Brownback administration to do something with tax policy to help turn the tide and to make Kansas more attractive as a place to live and do business."

 Brownback promised the tax cuts would lead to an extra 22,000 jobs over the next five years.
 It also reduced the number of tax brackets for individual income from three to two.

 A key part of the plan slashed to zero the tax rate pass-through businesses pay.
-Small businesses – such as sole proprietorships, partnerships and s-corporations – pay taxes through the individual income tax code, not the corporate one.
+Small businesses — such as sole proprietorships, partnerships and S corporations — pay taxes through the individual income tax code, not the corporate one.
 Under the Kansas plan, the pass-through tax rate was reduced from 7 percent to zero.

 Kriz says big companies exploited this tax exemption.

-Note: A previous version of this story misspelled Lt.
-Gov. Jeff Colyer's last name as Coyler.